 The budget is presented at the June City Council Meeting, and the Council then calls a public hearing, usually during a special meeting in mid-June.
 During the mid-June meeting, the Council takes comments from the public and then adopts the budget ordinance.

 The Finance Department monitors and oversees budgetary compliance throughout the year.
 It also prepares budget transfers and budget amendments when requested to do so.

 The Local Government Commission expects municipalities to have fund balance available for appropriation equal to a minimum of 8% of the annual expenditure appropriation of the fund.
-The City of Morganton's expectation, set by the Council, is 15%.
-Currently the City's ratio is approximately 15%.
+The City of Morganton's expectation set by the Council is 15%.
+Currently the City's ratio is higher.